EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 videogame/delete # This is not REST, but RPC ❌
 ```

-For the sake of clarity we will use the plural form of nouns to refer to resources.
+For the sake of clarity, use the plural form of nouns to refer to resources.

 ```bash
 # Incorrect, singular ❌